ehanahamed/ehdotfiles/docs/postInstallation.md

 I installed `bluez` (pacman), then `bluez-utils` (pacman), then enabled `bluetooth.service` (systemctl/systemd) (using `# systemctl enable bluetooth.service` and/or `# systemctl start bluetooth.service`)

 I also installed `bluetuith` (AUR) cause its cool ig

+For audio to work with bluetooth, install `pulseaudio-bluetooth` (pacman)